 This is the first question most people ask, and it was a concern for residents in Waltham Forest too: won’t all that through traffic be displaced onto other roads and cause gridlock?

-In fact, in Walthamstow’s low-traffic neighbourhood the increase in traffic on surrounding main roads has been manageable; average bus journeys times have not changed.
-While some car journeys have been displaced, a large number have simply stopped.
+In fact, while Walthamstow has seen some increase in traffic on surrounding main roads, it has been manageable; average bus journeys times have not changed.
+But not all car journeys have been displaced; a large number have simply stopped.
 There are 10,000 fewer car journeys per day across the Walthamstow Village area, including the surrounding main roads – a decrease of 16%.
 This is known as ‘traffic evaporation’ and has been documented in similar situations all over the world.

 People tend to think that traffic is like water – block one route, and it will flood another.
 But traffic is the result of human choices.
 When walking and cycling are made more safe and convenient, and driving slightly less convenient for short trips, fewer people choose to get in their cars.